 Rhubarb & Custard Financier

-Preparation Time: 45 minutes
+Prep 45 minutes

-Cooking Time: 20 minutes
+Cook 20 minutes

-Cuisine: French / British
+Cuisine French / British

-Category: Cakes
+Category Cakes

 I think roasting rhubarb is the best way to cook it.
 It concentrates in flavour and really exaggerates its pink colour.
 This is a cake to only really make when forced rhubarb is in season Jan-March in the UK.
 You want that beautiful pink colour not some green tree trunk.